-Sexual .
-30item degree ofpartners’D).
+Matched Sexual Ideals.
+In previous studies, sexual ideal items were generated and rated for importance.
+For the current study, 30 non-redundant items were selected to assess the degree of match between partners’ sexual ideals.
+Participants were asked to indicate the importance of 30 items such as, “My ideal sexual partner is my preferred gender” and “My ideal sexual encounter would involve dirty talk” using a 7-point Likert-like scale ranging from very unimportant to very important (α = .795) (See Appendix D; Current Researchers, 2016).
+The absolute difference between the partners’ importance ratings were averaged to create scores that ranged from 10 (“no mismatch”) to 79 (“extreme mismatch”).

-Sexpectations. sexual expectations related to destinysoul mates and growth (e.g., “A couple is either destined to have a satisfying sex life or they are not”) on a trongly disagree to . tems were averaged to create a sexual growth score, .
+Sexpectations.
+The short version of the Sexpections Scale (Maxwell et al., 2017) was used to assess participants’ implicit theories about sexual relationships.
+This scale assesses sexual expectations related to destiny, that is, the importance of compatibility and the belief in soul mates, and growth, the belief that relationships can be maintained and improved over time.
+Participants were asked to indicate their agreement to five destiny belief statements (e.g., “A couple is either destined to have a satisfying sex life or they are not”) and five growth belief statements (e.g., “Communicating about sexual issues can bring partners closer together”) on a 7-point Likert-like scale ranging from strongly disagree to strongly agree (destiny α = .867; growth α = .845).
+Items were averaged to create a sexual growth and destiny score, each ranging from 1 (low destiny/growth) to 7 (high destiny/growth).

 Marital Status Inventory-Brief.
+The brief version of the Marital Status Inventory (Whisman, Snyder, & Beach, 1997) was used to assess participants’ likelihood of perceived relationship dissolution.
+This scale assesses individuals’ relationship discord and dissolution consideration.
+Participants were asked to indicate their agreement to ten statements regarding relationship discord (e.g., “I get pretty discouraged about our relationship sometimes”) on a dichotomous (true/false) scale (α = .879).
+Items were summed to create a dissolution score, ranging from 0 (higher likelihood of perceived relationship dissolution) to 10 (lower likelihood of perceived relationship dissolution).

 Attention and instruction checks.
-Participants responded to attention check questions scattered throughout the survey to ensure they were not carelessly responding (e.g. “Please select ‘agree’”).
+Participants responded to two attention check questions scattered throughout the survey to ensure they were not carelessly responding (e.g. “Please select ‘agree’”).
 Any participant who did not select the correct answer was excluded from analyses.
-Participants also responded to three items at the end of the survey to assess their attention and understanding of the were asked to indicate the type of relationship they provided their ideal preferences for, respond “yes” or “no” to the following questions: “Knowing the amount of attention you paid to this survey, would you recommend we use your data?”, and “Did you share information with your partner about your ideals, or ask them about their ideals before/while you were completing this study?”
-E. Participants who failed, suggested that we do not use their data, or informed us that they discussed their answers with their partners, were excluded from analyses.
+Participants also responded to three items at the end of the survey to assess their attention and understanding of the instructions.
+More specifically, participants were asked to (1) indicate the type of relationship they provided their ideal preferences for, choosing between four different types of relationships (friendship, familial, sexual, or romantic), and to respond “yes” or “no” to the following questions: “Knowing the amount of attention you paid to this survey, would you recommend we use your data?”, and “Did you share information with your partner about your ideals, or ask them about their ideals before/while you were completing this study?”
+(See Appendix E).
+Participants who failed to indicate that the relationship in question was sexual, who suggested that we do not use their data, or informed us that they discussed their answers with their partners, were excluded from analyses.

 Planned Analyses